microsoft/data-factory-testing-framework/README.md

 1. [Copy blobs example](examples/data_factory/copy_blobs/README.md)
 2. [Batch job example](examples/data_factory/batch_job/README.md)

-## Limitations :warning:

-The framework has the following limitations at the moment:

-1. The framework reimplements the Data Factory expression language in Python.
-This means that it might not be 100% accurate with the actual Data Factory language, especially when it comes to xml functions.
-2. The framework does not support automatic type conversion of arguments passed to functions in expressions.

-> These limitations are top priority to be resolved in the future.

 ## Contributing :handshake:

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a